freeCodeCamp/freeCodeCamp/guide/english/java/pojo/index.md

 Therefore a Java Object qualifies as a POJO only when it is free from the above modifications.
 It therefore follows that a POJO is not 'bound by any restrictions' other those prescribed by the formal Java language specification.

+POJO is usually used to describe a class that doesn't need to be a subclass of anything, or implement specific interfaces, or follow a specific pattern.
+It has properties, getters and setters for respective properties.
+It may also override Object.toString() and Object.equals().

 #### More Information:
 [Wikipedia - POJOs](https://en.wikipedia.org/wiki/Plain_old_Java_object)